evertrue/chef_code_generator/README.md

-# et_chef_generator
+# Custom Chef Generator Cookbook

-Customised Chef Generator Cookbook for starting your Chef masterpiece
+Customised Chef Generator Cookbook for starting your Chef masterpiece.
+Gives you a beefed up cookbook with

+* Rubocop
+* Travis CI
+* Gemfile
+* editorconfig
+* Much better README
+* CHANGELOG

+and many other goodies

 # Requirements